balena-io-experimental/balena-sound/docs/02-usage.md

 ### Multi-room client mode

 When a device is in multi-room client mode it can only be used as a multi-room `client`.
-The device will only play audio coming from a `master` device so you'll need at least another device in your application.
+The only audio the device will play is audio coming from a `master` device, so you'll need at least another device in your application.

 This mode is great for performance constrained devices as plugin services (Spotify, AirPlay, etc) won't be running and consuming CPU cycles.
 It's also a great choice if you usually stream to the same `master` device and don't want to have every device show up when pairing bluetooth for example.